nyakaz73/heroku-django-deploy/README.md

 # heroku-django-deploy
-A simple github action that automatically deploys Django app to heroku
+A simple github action that automatically deploys Django app to heroku The github action can be found on github market place [here](https://github.com/marketplace/actions/heroku-django-deploy).
+The repo can be found [here](https://github.com/nyakaz73/heroku-django-deploy).
+I encourage and welcome all pull requests.

 ### Show some :heart: and :star: the repo to support the project